 We can stop fishing and look for dolphins or maybe take a side trip that allows us leave the boat and wade in shallow water while we search for hermit crabs.

 We can throw out baited lines and try to net Blue crabs while we watch Brown pelicans come and go from their giant nesting colony.
 We can go and have lunch on the boat while we watch people parasail in the sky with Jockey’s Ridge sand dune in the background.
 Pulling crab pots and fish pots is another option.
 We will do what it takes to keep the kids interested.

-I spent two summers on the northern Outer Banks as a guide for wild horse tours.
+When I first moved to Dare County, I spent two summers on the northern Outer Banks as a guide for wild horse tours.
 The tour included a 28-mile-round-trip ride from Corolla to Carova while we looked for North Carolina’s official trademark animal, the Colonial Spanish Mustang.
 I learned much about the horses, lighthouses, lifesaving stations, local town names, and a little pirate lore.
 If you ask, I will be happy to share all of this fun information with your family.